philsinatra/IDM232/instructor_materials/IDM232-03-control_structures.md

 ---

-## Returning Values From A Function
+## Flexibility When Returning Values From A Function

 ```php
 function add($val1, $val2) {